 The present research was focused on calibration and validation of roughness data using smartphone application.
 The broad objectives of the research are:

-Calculation of the IRI using smartphone application.
+Calculation of the IRI using the smartphone application.

 Effect of tire pressure on road roughness in RTRRMS methods.